 All items that you don’t need during the ride in the mountains can be left behind and picked up again at the farm where we start our tour.
 The luggage will be transported by the kitchen van.
 It is recommended to pack light and use the soft holdall type of bags rather than hard shell suitcases since space in the van is limited.

 Heavy raingear, a helmet, lunchboxes and drinking bottles will be provided.

 - Long functional underwear, both pants and shirt

-- Two pairs of warm socks (preferably woolen)
+- Minimum of two pairs of warm socks (preferably woolen)

 - Riding pants (soft shell if available)

 - A light middle layer sweater or shirt

 - A warm sweater (preferably woolen, fleece also possible)

 - A functional warm (rain) jacket

 - A "buff" or headband thin enough to wear under helmet